Business advice

 Where the Agreement involves the provision of Taxation Services, the responsibility for the accuracy and the completeness of the particulars and information provided by you in respect of Taxation Services rests with you.

 We will not provide Taxation Services to you if we discover, or form an opinion that, the information on which the Taxation Service is to be based contains false or misleading information or omits material information.
+If such information is discovered after an Engagement has commenced, we may be required to disengage and report the matter to the Tax Practitioners Board within 30 days under our breach reporting obligations.

 You may disclose our advice or opinion to third parties solely to the extent that it relates to tax matters, including tax advice, tax opinions, tax treatment or tax structure of any transaction to which the engagement relates.